e-HAIL: E-Health & Artificial Intelligence

 Student Summer Support Program: Up to $12,000 to hire a student to assist with preliminary data collection and analysis.
 Stay tuned for the next deadline.

-Dataset Creation Awards: APPLY BY WEDNESDAY, APRIL 30!
-Up to $5,000 to offset the cost of dataset creation for preliminary data.
-Apply here.
+Dataset Creation Awards: Up to $5,000 to offset the cost of dataset creation for preliminary data.
+Apply by Monday, October 20.

 Supplement Awards: Up to $30,000 for additional costs to support external MPI grants.
 Stay tuned for the next deadline.

-e-HAIL member dyads may request grant writer and AI/ML programmer support.
+e-HAIL member dyads may request grant writer, AI/ML programmer, and science communications support.

 Request grant writing assistance (if prompted, use UMICH login)